 • may use the benefit until their 33rd birthday

 • are not eligible for the Yellow Ribbon Program

 For additional information about the Fry scholarship and complete eligibility criteria, please visit:

-If you are a dependent and would like assistance with filing an application for the Fry scholarship, the New York State Division of Veterans’ Services (NYS DVS) can assist.
+If you are a dependent and would like assistance with applying for the Fry scholarship, the New York State Department of Veterans’ Services (NYS DVS) can assist.

 If you need assistance, or just want to learn more about the benefits and services you may be eligible for, schedule an appointment with one of our Veterans Benefits Advisors, all Veterans themselves.

 - Call 1-888-838-7697 to speak to an advisor.

 - Schedule a phone or video consultation online.

 - Use our search to find a Services Office near you.